johnchandlerburnham/hpfp/16/index.md

 ## 16.7 Chapter Exercises

-Determine if a valid Fucntor can be written for the datatype provided:
+Determine if a valid Functor can be written for the datatype provided:

 1. No, Bool has kind `*` but fmap only works on `* -> *`
 2. Yes, note that `False'` and `True'` both take the same type `a`